Hi, thank you for visiting my profile.

 - low confidence/self-esteem

-Whether you're suffering from poor mental health and well-being, or are overwhelmed by emotional problems that you feel unable to cope with on your own, a counselling relationship can help you to understand and handle things; and bring about change in your relationship to yourself and with others.
+Whether you're suffering from poor mental/physical health & well-being, or are overwhelmed by problems that you feel unable to cope with on your own, a counselling relationship can help you to understand what you're going through and bring about the change you desire.
+Counselling can also benefit people who simply wish to focus on personal development.

 I'm a person-centred practitioner.
 This is a humanistic approach to counselling based on the understanding that we all have within us the resources to live as fully as we can.
-At times we can lose connection with these resources and one way to re-connect with them is through a relationship that is genuine, non-directive and non-judgemental.
+At times we lose connection with these resources.
+One way to re-connect with them is through a relationship that is genuine, non-directive and free from judgement.

 I can be contacted by email or on 07907 459901.
-If I'm unable to answer, please leave a message and I will return your call as soon as possible.
+If I'm unable to answer, please text me a message and I will return your call as soon as possible.

 Training, qualifications & experience

-I trained as a person-centred counsellor between 2005-2008 and I've been working with clients since 2007.
+I trained as a person-centred counsellor between 2005-2008.
 Between 2005-2006 I studied for Counselling Skills NVQ levels 1, 2 & 3 at City College, Brighton; and between 2006-2008 I took my Diploma in Person-Centred Counselling (FdSc) at Brighton University.
-I also have a BA and MA in English.
+I also have a BA and MA in English which pre-date my counselling qualification.

 I'm a registered member of the British Association for Counselling and Psychotherapy (BACP) and I abide by its Ethical Framework for Good Practice.